-- 7.4.1 The procurement route for the major Capital Projects will be via the Constructing West Midlands (CWM) Framework.
+- 7.4.1 The procurement route for the major Capital Projects will be via the Constructing West Midlands (CWM) or its successor Framework (CWM 2).
+The Framework Terms and Conditions specifically set out the procedure for awarding a contractor.
 Previously approved criteria will be applied to achieve best value for money based on current DfE education space guidelines and industry benchmark rates.
-Acivico will provide Project Management to ensure value for money is achieved throughout delivery of the capital programme. - 7.4.2 Schools or Trusts that demonstrate experience and capacity in delivering their own capital schemes will be able to do so subject to relevant Gateways and Approvals.
+Acivico will lead on the process for the appointment of contractors for each scheme and provide Project Management to ensure value for money is achieved throughout delivery of the capital programme. - 7.4.2 Schools or Trusts that demonstrate experience and capacity in delivering their own capital schemes will be able to do so subject to relevant Gateways and Approvals.
 However, grant funding will only be released on production of paid invoices and once the works have been inspected and signed off by BCC.